sezezulka/sezezulka.github.io/_pages/philml-reading.md

 ## PhilML reading group
 ---
 The PhilML reading group discusses current topics in the philosophy of machine learning with a special focus on the philosophy of science.
-All interested students and researchers are welcome to join.
-Participants are kindly asked to read the respective paper in advance.
 Organized by Timo Freiesleben, Ben Höltgen, and Sebastian Zezulka.

 [**January - March 2023**](/files/reading-lists/PhilML_reading_group_2023-1.pdf){:target="blank"}
 1. Schurz, G. (2017).
 No Free Lunch Theorem, Inductive Skepticism, and the Optimality of Meta-induction.
 Philosophy of Science, 84(5), 825-839. doi:10.1086/693929.